jewettaij/jacobi_pd/README.md

-*Caveats:* The code in this repository has not been fully optimized, does not run in parallel, and it only works on dense square real symmetric matrices.
+*Caveats:* The code in this repository does not run in parallel, and only works on dense square real symmetric matrices.
 However it is reasonably
 [short, simple](include/jacobi.hpp),
 [fast](benchmarks/README.md) and